dmbarbour/wikilon/docs/AwelonLang.md

 ## Labeled Data (provisional)

 Labeled data is convenient for at least three reasons: human meaningful documentation, lightweight extensibility of data types, and a more commutative structure.
 Most modern programming languages have built-in support for labeled products and sums.
 Labeled products are often called records or structs while labeled sums are called variants or tagged unions.
 Awelon will support simplistic support for labeled data by introducing pairs of abstract functions of form `:label` and `.label`.
-Essentially, it works like this:
+Basically, it works like this:

         [[A] :a [B] :b [C] :c ...] .a  ==  [A] [[B] :b [C] :c ...]
         [A] :a [B] :b == [B] :b [A] :a      (distinct labels commute)

-A record is effectively any function having a specific format, a sequence of `[[Value] :label ...]` pairs.
-We can abstract, construct, and compose records like any other function or value, with the commutativity of labels offering some convenient freedom for refactoring.
-To observe a 'variant' type generally involves matching the label with a record of type `{label1:type1→r, label2:type2→r, ...}` then applying the returned function to the given value.
-Hence, a variant value might generally have the form `[.label [Value] case]`.

-We can conveniently identify a few error conditions:

-        [B] [A] :a          -- error: unlabeled data [B] [A1] :a [A2] :a     -- error: `:a` assigned twice :a :b               -- error: missing input for `:b`
+A function of the form `[[Value] :label ...]` is a *record constructor*.
+Conceptually, this function receives an abstract record and inserts each label-value pair, failing if any label is assigned twice.
+The `.label` accessor will apply this function to an initially empty record, linearly extract the value at the specified label, then rebuild a record constructor with the remaining data.
+Thus, the record value is never represented, but we can also consider our record constructor as equivalent to a record value.
+The only difference is that it's also a function, subject to abstraction and composition like any other function.

+Variants can then be modeled as `[.label [Value] case]`.
+We will observe our variant by applying it to a record of handlers with a common result type like `{label1:type1→r, label2:type2→r, ...}`.
+This corresponds roughly to pattern matching or method calls in other languages.
+We can infer a lot about the type for our variant from the site of observation.

 We can conveniently represent quick distribution of data: